microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 This does have some nice properties:
 - Accessing a child from its parent is always exactly 1 handle dereference.
-- When walking a sequence, siblings can be perfected.
+- When walking a sequence, siblings can be prefetched.
 - It's very simple and easy to implement correctly.

 Some useful performance trad-offs that could be made to improve this:
 - Inline some nodes instead of storing them in separate blobs.
     Choice of which nodes to do this with impacts performance a lot and depends on usage.
-    Could income choice with schema and/or usage information (both hard coded heuristics and dynamically).
+    Could include choice with schema and/or usage information (both hard coded heuristics and dynamically).
 - Could indirect some (or all) blob references through an indirection table (PageTable by page Id) to reduce propagation of updates ancestors.
     - Choice of when to do this could be heuristic tuned to balance read costs, page table memory use, and write costs.
     - Can be used where depth (by number of blobs) since last indirection is high, and/or right above blobs that keep getting updated (ex: add an indirection when updating multiple parent blobs for the sole purpose of updating a specific child tht keeps changing).